Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 4. When asked `When do you want the task to start?`, select `Daily`.
 Click Next.
 5. Select some time in the night, like `05:00:00`
 6. Clicking Next will bring you to the Action page.
-Enter "powershell.exe" under "Program/script", and the path to your copy of the [restart-computer.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/restart-computer.ps1) under `Add arguments (optional)`.
-If it's not working, see https://community.spiceworks.com/how_to/17736-run-powershell-scripts-from-task-scheduler for info about setting execution policy.
+Enter "powershell.exe" under "Program/script", and enter the path to '-ExecutionPolicy Bypass PATH\TO\SCRIPT\'[restart-computer.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/restart-computer.ps1) under `Add arguments (optional)`.
 7. Click Next to review all and finally click Finish.

+### If it's not working, see https://community.spiceworks.com/how_to/17736-run-powershell-scripts-from-task-scheduler for info about setting execution policy.

 ## Running Kiosk mode on boot